 Pearse & Black is a literary agency representing non fiction.
 We are always willing to read new work.
 Please write using the contacts form and tell us a little bit about your project before you submit.

-Pearse & Black’s clients The Handmade Apothecary – Kim Walker and Vicky Chown – have had their first book published earlier this year by Kyle Books.
-It’s the culmination of a lot of work and continues to be hover in the number one bestseller spot in its category on Amazon.
+Pearse & Black’s clients The Handmade Apothecary – Kim Walker and Vicky Chown – have had their first book published last year by Kyle Books.
+It was the culmination of a lot of work and continues to be hover in the number one bestseller spot in its category on Amazon.
 Their second book is due in 2019.

 Josie, their agent is very proud.
-She interviewed them about their process:
+She interviewed them about their writing process:

 Kim and Vicky are not primarily writers: not the I-have-to-write-today-or-I-will-not-function-properly kind anyway.
 They are medical herbalists and they have that kind of relationship with their plants, and the woods and gardens where they work and forage for health giving and beautifying herbs.
 So for them first-book writing was a real stretch.

 Josie: What were your first reactions to being asked to write a proposal?

 Kim: Elation & excitement that subsequently turned to an icy fear along the lines of ‘shit we actually have to move our asses and write, now’!

 Vicky: We had always spoken about writing a book but I did think it would be much further down the line, after thirty years of practice, perhaps.
 So the second thought was ‘oh god can I actually do this?’